 Eventually as the river continues to carve the canyon, Horseshoe Bend will be cut off from the main channel and become an oxbow lake.
 With more time, it will fill with sediment and disappear.
 So enjoy it while you can.
 In a few million years it won’t be here anymore.

-To find your way to Horseshoe Bend, go to the Flagstaff to Page Road Trip Guide on the US Route 89 Appreciation Society website.
+To find your way to Horseshoe Bend, go to the Flagstaff to Page Road Trip Guide.